brunomanarin/mana-engine/README.md

 ## Description

 ![Screenshot](/image/capture.png "Screenshot")
 This was a challenge that I took in late 2018 after having introduced myself to JavaScript graphical libraries.
 After researching a bit about the subject I found [this](https://lodev.org/cgtutor/raycasting.html) wonderful tutorial that helped me out a lot.
-Some more time was spent finding ways to translate the code from C and researching more about raycasting in general, checking out GitHib repositories.
+Some more time was spent finding ways to translate the code from C and researching more about raycasting in general, checking out GitHub repositories.
 This was the final result.
 A RayCasting Engine based on Javascript.
 I also made sure to mess around with the code, prototype a map editor and add some features (sounds, teleporting, breaking blocks).

 ### Built With